rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlan.md

 ## Inter-VLAN Routing

-**WIP...**
+!!! note "WIP..."

-Dell EMC Networking OS supports inter-VLAN routing (Layer 3).
-To enable this, you must assign IP addresses to VLANs interfaces.
+Dell EMC Networking OS supports inter-VLAN routing (Layer-3).
+To enable this, you must assign an IP address to the VLAN interfaces you'd like to route.
+Essentially, the VLAN interface becomes a virtual router and connected clients will use it as their default gateway.
+Hosts that are connected to ports where this VLAN is untagged will be able to communicate with other VLANs.

 A consideration for including VLANs in routing protocols is that you must configure the `no shutdown` command on the VLAN interface.